bgd-labs/aave-stewards/src/finance/README.md

 Functions for withdrawing tokens from `MainnetSwapSteward` to `Collector`.
 Overloaded function specifies amount.
 Regular function transfers balance of MainnetSwapSteward to Collector.

+`function increaseTokenBudget(address token, uint256 budget) external`

+Function for increasing the guardian's budget for a given token.
+Only callable by governance.

+`function decreaseTokenBudget(address token, uint256 budget) external`

+Function for decreasing the guardian's budget for a given token.
+Only callable by governance.

+`function setSwappablePair(address fromToken, address toToken, bool allowed) external`

+Function for setting a token pair combination to allowed/disallowed for swaps.
+Only callable by governance.

+`function setTokenOracle(address token, address oracle) external`

+Function for setting a token's oracle.
+Only callable by governance.

+`function setPriceChecker(address newPriceChecker) external`

+Function for setting the Price Checker smart contract to be used on regular swaps.
+Only callable by governance.

+`function setLimitOrderPriceChecker(address newPriceChecker) external`

+Function for setting the Price Checker smart contract to be used on limit order swaps.
+Only callable by governance.

+`function setMilkman(address newMilkman) external`

+Function for setting the Milkman (COW Swap) smart contract address.
+Only callable by governance.

+`function setRelayer(address newRelayer) external`

+Function for setting the Relayer (COW Swap) smart contract address.
+Only callable by governance.

+`function setRelayer(address newRelayer, address[] calldata tokens) external`

+Function for setting the Relayer (COW Swap) smart contract address.
+Allows passing an array of token addresses to set the allowance of the Relayer to zero for.
+Only callable by governance.

 ### Deployed Addresses

 Please check out https://github.com/charlesndalton/milkman for updates on addresses.